glennhickey/progressiveCactus/README.md

 Location of progressive cactus configuration file in XML format.
 The default configuration file can be found in `progressiveCactus/submodules/cactus/progressive/cactus_progressive_workflow_config.xml`.
 These parameters are currently undocumented so modify at your own risk.

-**`--outputMaf=OUTPUTMAF`**

-Create a MAF version of the multiple alignment in the desired location in addition to the HAL file.
-This option may drastically increase the space, time and memory required to perform a progressive alignment: Consider using `progressiveCactus/submodules/hal/hal2maf` on the output hal file instead.

 **`--database=DATABASE`**

 Select the type of database from either `tokyo_cabinet` or `kyoto_tycoon` (see below).  `kyoto_tycoon` is necessary to obtain speedup from most types of parallelism and therefore recommended for larger alignments.  `tokyo_cabinet` is simpler as no server processes are created but is only useful for testing the basic installation on small examples.